 Visibility is also about how we see ourselves.
 It’s about how we honour ourselves.
 It’s about vulnerability and boundaries and so much more.

 Karly will be:

 - Identifying common blocks, why they exist and what we can do to move through them.

 - Explore the importance and magic of sharing your story and your voice.

 - Get clear on where you want to show and what you want to share.

 With 5 iTunes hit podcasts under her belt, including Karlosophies and Rock Your Mic Right, and 20+ years working with her voice (as a broadcaster and voice over artist) Karly Nimmo uses her voice and wisdom to guide us back to the truth of who we are, so that we can show up and speak up as our fully expressed self.

 About SBW Hubs:

-SBW Ballina Chapter Hubs occur the last Wednesday of every month.
+SBW Ballina Chapter Hubs occur the fourth Wednesday of every month.
 It’s an opportunity to come together as women in business in the Northern Rivers to learn, network, collaborate and be inspired.

 About Our Guest Speaker: